 It’s the ultimate statement accessory.
 No matter what you wear with it, it’s always the first thing people notice.
 You can’t leave the house without at least someone making a comment on it.
 And when you don’t have it, people will ask why.

 The accessory I’m talking about today is not some necklace, a pair of shoes, or even a pair of glasses.
 It’s a blindness cane, or white cane.
 I started using one regularly when I started college.
 I resisted it, because I wanted to pretend my vision wasn’t actually getting worse, but after I became known as the girl who fell down the stairs, twice, during freshman orientation, I realized that I needed it more than I thought I didn’t.
-In the year and a half I’ve used it (read my post for the second anniversary of my cane here), I’ve gotten so many bizarre comments, assumptions, and questions from people around me.
+In the now two years I’ve used it (read my post for the second anniversary of my cane here), I’ve gotten so many bizarre comments, assumptions, and questions from people around me.
 Quite simply, people don’t know a lot about canes.

 One time, an employee at a bagel place I went to with my friend pulled them aside and asked why I could see when I had a blindness cane, and started asking how well I could see.
 My friend explained that I had low vision, and while I could see a little bit, it still wasn’t great.
 I found out about this after we left and while I appreciate how my friend handled it, I was a bit surprised at the employee’s assumptions.
 Not everyone has to be totally blind to use a cane, and many members of the low vision community use canes to get around.
 A low vision doctor once told me that you can see 20/20 on the eye chart, but still be legally blind and need a cane to get around, and that’s okay.
 One does not have to see, or rather not see, a certain percentage to get a blindness cane.
 If they need it, they need it.